 Rabbi Wajnberg received rabbinical ordination and her Masters in Jewish Education from Hebrew Union College-Jewish Institute of Religion in Los Angeles.
 An alumna of the Wexner Graduate Fellowship, Rabbi Wajnberg worked as a community organizer with the Union for Reform Judaism’s Just Congregations and has served Jewish communities in Los Angeles, Washington state, Montana, and New York.

-Program Assistant, The Center for Jewish Living and The David H. Sonabend Center for Israel
+Program Manager, The Center for Jewish Living and The David H. Sonabend Center for Israel

 Rachel comes to the JCC from the theatre world, where she is a musical theatre writer, playwright, and producer.
 She holds an MFA from NYU - Tisch School of the Arts’ Graduate Musical Theatre Writing Program and a BA from NYU - Gallatin School of Individualized Study.
 Rachel was actively involved in The Bronfman Center for Jewish Student Life at NYU, having served as the president of Keshet and Koach.